 - Deep seat works especially well for taller bodies

-- Washable covers keep routine upkeep realistic
+- Washable covers make upkeep realistic

 Who it is best for